anshikasaini12/Inventory-Management-System-Repository/README.md

 Minimum Requirements: JDK or JRE version 16.
 Download and unzip the ZIP folder: InventoryManagement.zip

-Download the SQL dump file
+Download the SQL dump file: inventory DB

 Import the SQL dump file using MySQL Workbench to locally create the sample schema and tables associated with this software.